matthieugomez/EconPDEs.jl/README.md

     - Achdou Han Lasry Lions Moll (2018) Optimal consumption and savings with stochastic income and One or Two assets
 - Investment with Borrowing Constraint
 	- Bolton Chen Wang (2009) Optimal liquidity management with cash constraints

-Specifying and solving a model takes less than 20 lines of codes.
-This is because the function automatically constructs the finite difference schemes, takes care of upwinding, etc.

 # Solving  PDEs